pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/creating-new-project.md

 ---
+id: "creating-new-drupal-project"
+title: "Creating a New Drupal Project"
+slug: "/Backend Starters/Decoupled Drupal/Creating a New Project"
 sidebar_position: 2
 ---

-# Creating a New Project

 ## Choosing an Approach